rapid7/insightconnect-plugins/plugins/rapid7_insightvm/help.md

 #### Remove Asset Tag

-Remove a tag from an asset
+This action is used to remove a tag from an asset

 ##### Input